 High density microelectrode arrays (HD-MEAs) featuring 4096 simultaneous readout channels and 16 stimulation sites arranged in different configurations meeting various experimental needs.Read more

-Browsing high-resolution data has never been easier
+Gathering high-resolution electrophysiological data has never been easier

 Our advanced acquisition and analysis software is designed to manage dense electrophysiological data sets.
 BrainWave facilitates real-time visualization and the extraction of key metrics from high-density microelectrode array, or multielectrode array (HD-MEA), chips.